-It only felt natural for them to be our first featured brewery because we’ve gotten a lot of good content from researching the names of their beers; that week we drank their Low Bridge hoppy golden ale.
+It only felt natural for Big Ditch to be our first featured brewery because we’ve gotten a lot of good content from researching the names of their beers; that week we drank their Low Bridge hoppy golden ale.
 When we released that episode, we tagged the brewery on all of our social media.
-I believe it was only a day or so later that they liked our post and reached out telling us that they heard the episode, enjoyed it, and that if we needed any help in the future they’d be happy to assist us.
-To say the least, we were both excited.
+I believe it was only a day or so later that they liked our post and reached out to us, saying that they heard the episode, enjoyed it, and that if we needed any help in the future they’d be happy to assist us.
+Haley and I were both really excited.
 We released an episode of the podcast and discussed one of our favorite breweries in the area and they heard it!
 Personally though, the excitement quickly turned to anxiety and bit of embarrassment.
 Oh no, we released an episode of the podcast and discussed one of our favorite breweries in the area and they heard it.

-Of course, as time has gone on and we’ve released more installments of Drinking Points, the confidence level has gone up.
-With that, the amount of editing Haley does to eliminate “uh”, “um”, and long pauses has decreased to a point where you’re pretty close to hearing the raw material.
+Of course, as time has gone on and we’ve released more installments of Drinking Points, our confidence has increased.
+With that, the amount of editing Haley does to eliminate “uh”, “um”, and long pauses has decreased to a point that you’re pretty close to hearing the raw material.
 Along with more confidence and less editing, it doesn’t make us want to crawl into a whole when hearing our recorded voices anymore.
-So with all of that, and eleven episodes under our belt, we went in to episode twelve ready to revisit Big Ditch Brewing Company.
+With all of that, and eleven episodes under our belt, we went in to episode twelve ready to revisit Big Ditch Brewing Company.
 That episode was a lot of fun to record.
 I think I can speak for the both of us when I say that Erie Canal research is second only to learning more about the Pan American Exposition.
 We were able to dig deeper (canal humor) into the names of some of the most popular Big Ditch beers.
-I also found the information referring to a couple of letters sent back and forth between DeWitt Clinton and Thomas Jefferson about a beef they had about the logistics of the Erie Canal which before being filled with water and bringing prosperity to the city of Buffalo, was commonly referred to as “Clinton’s Folly”, “Clinton’s Big Ditch”, or just “The Big Ditch”.
+I also found the information referring to a couple of letters sent back and forth between DeWitt Clinton and Thomas Jefferson about the discrepancies they had concerning the logistics of the Erie Canal, which before being filled with water and bringing prosperity to the city of Buffalo, was commonly referred to as “Clinton’s Folly”, “Clinton’s Big Ditch”, or just “The Big Ditch”.
 Again, it wasn’t long after the episode’s release that Big Ditch reached out to us again on social media, this time with an invite to record at the facility.
 Needless to say, we accepted.

 Recently we found out that it wasn’t a member of the social media or marketing team that reached out to us on Twitter.
 It was Matt, President and Co-Founder of Big Ditch Brewing Company.
 Last Thursday we had the pleasure of meeting him, and experiencing the passion for the beer and our city first hand.